THE LONG ISLAND ASSOCIATION'S PRIORITIES AND INITIATIVES FOR 2016

 The Long Island Association's Priorities and Initiatives for 2016 include the critical issues, policies and projects we will advocate for on behalf of the Long Island business community this year.
 We are committed to achieving these objectives in order to create jobs, spur private investment, promote economic development, rebuild from Superstorm Sandy, reduce the property tax burden and improve the overall business climate in our region.
 The LIA will continue to collaborate with other organizations on Long Island and throughout the state to build support for these initiatives.
 In addition, Long Island's demographics clearly show we are getting older and losing our younger generation.
 In fact, our changing demographics may be the single greatest challenge facing Long Island today.
 The LIA has become the "agent of change" to help mobilize our region to get Long Island growing again.
 And, while our region adapts to population changes, we need to ensure we do not jettison our educational, public safety and environmental amenities that make Long Island an attractive place to live and work.

 Top 10 Priorities in 2016

-1. Advocate for the "Long Island Billion"; an investment by the state in our physical, intellectual and natural infrastructure utilizing funds from the current state surplus that could leverage billions of dollars in additional private investments, while creating thousands of construction and permanent jobs and advancing transformational projects.
+- Support state funding for the creation of a Research Corridor from Yaphank to Uniondale and two major redevelopment projects at the Nassau and Ronkonkoma Hubs, out of the "Transformative Investment Program," a financial commitment by the state in our physical, intellectual and natural infrastructure that could leverage billions of dollars in additional private investments, while creating thousands of construction and permanent jobs for our region.